 This isn't exactly a hack, but you can install a custom launcher to alter almost every aspect of your device, without requiring root permissions.
 You will still have access to the same apps and features, but the way in which you access them could be entirely different.

-Do you have any favorite Android hacks that you can do without rooting?
+Do you have any favorite Android superpowers that you can do without rooting?
 Let us know what they are!